Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Søren Schjelderup

-* I believe this able seaman must have joined Hindanger, and was on board when that ship was sunk in Sept. that same year.
+* I believe this able seaman must have joined Hindanger, and was on board when that ship was sunk in Sept.-1942.
 It may not be the same man, but it's such an unusual first name that I think it could be.
 See the crew list for Hindanger.

-According to a report presented at the maritime hearings she had a crew of 44 as well as 3 passengers from Santos for Boston.
-Perhaps the passengers had already been landed in Boston?
+According to a report presented at the maritime hearings Berganger had a crew of 44 as well as 3 passengers from Santos for Boston.

 Related external links:

-Stavern Memorial commemorations - The 3 Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway; full names and birthdates are given as well as home towns.
+Stavern Memorial commemorations - The 3 Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway.

 Other ships by this name: Westfal-Larsen later had another Berganger, delivered from Kockums, Malmö in March-1950, 8051 gt.
 Sold in Jan.-1969 and renamed Shansi (China Nav.
 Co.
 Ltd., London).
 Became Panamanian Yat Lee in 1977.
 Sold to Canton in 1981, broken up in China in 1982.
 See also a posting to my Guestbook re this ship.
 The company's 3rd Berganger was delivered in Oct.-1974, built in Japan, 35 575 gt.
 Sold in Sept.-1977 to A/S Kosmos, Sandefjord, renamed Jarilla.
 A 4th Berganger (chemical tanker) was delivered in Nov.-1980, built in Sarpsborg, Norway, 19 882 gt.
 This ship sailed as Bow Lancer for Skibs-A/S Storli, Bergen from 1990, and has since had various owners and managers (majority of this info from company fleet list).